-- Walk with confidence and be aware of your surroundings. - Program the Campus Safety Office number: (626) 914-8611 into your cell phone.
+- Walk with confidence and be aware of your surroundings. - Program the Campus Safety Office number: (626) 914-8611 into your cell phone. - Download the Citrus Guardian App.

 - Carry a cellular phone with you or in your car.
 This is the fastest way to get help in an emergency. - After dark, walk with others or take advantage of safety escorts provided by Campus Safety. - Have your keys in your hand when you approach your car.
 Check the floor and back seat before getting in. - Take security measures seriously for your own protection as well as that of others.